ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/licensing.txt

   ``Hostid of this machine: 0025643ad2a7``

-This ID code must be supplied to PrismTech so that your license key can be generated.
+This ID code must be supplied to ADLINK so that your license key can be generated.